 - The early childhood landscape—from funding changes to professional qualifications.

 - The career outlook for early childhood professionals.

 - Walden University’s learning ladder—from our B.S. in Child Development to our Ph.D. in Education with a specialization in Early Childhood Education.

-You will also hear from Teri Peasley, a M.S. in Early Childhood Studies program graduate, discussing her student experience.
+You will also hear Teri Peasley, an M.S. in Early Childhood Studies program graduate, discuss her student experience.

 Doctoral Meet and Greet with Dean, Faculty, and Alumna of the RWR College of Education

 This is a great opportunity for you to learn about Walden’s RWR College of Education doctoral programs from the dean, faculty and alumna: